eclipse-archived/ceylon-ide-eclipse/README.md

 ### From a local snapshot site built with Tycho/Maven 3

-_If you want to have an up-to-date version of the Ceylon IDE based on the lastest code of all Ceylon projects, this is the **prefered method**._
+If you want to have an up-to-date version of the Ceylon IDE based on the lastest code of all Ceylon projects, this is the recommended method.

 1. Make sure that you are using Java 7 by running `javac -version`.